-Today, many enterprise organizations are finding opportunities to use generative AI in “horizontal” use cases enabling everything from dialogue generation for virtual assistants, to automated code generation, marketing and sales content generation, and much more.
-This convergence across industries allows organizations to leverage capabilities built by others to improve speed to market and/or become fast followers.
+Today, many enterprise organisations are finding opportunities to use generative AI in “horizontal” use cases enabling everything from dialogue generation for virtual assistants, to automated code generation, marketing and sales content generation and much more.
+This convergence across industries allows organisations to leverage capabilities built by others to improve speed to market and/or become fast followers.

-Insurance organizations have a remarkable opportunity to create substantial value and realize the potential of generative AI by making well-thought-out investments that focus on three key value dimensions:
+Insurance organisations have a remarkable opportunity to create substantial value and realise the potential of generative AI by making well-thought-out investments that focus on three key value dimensions:

 Several generative AI use cases are gaining traction across insurance subsectors as insurers strive to strike the right balance between harnessing value and managing risk: